Obtaining Pseudo-inverse Solutions With MINRES: Pseudo-inverse solutions in MINRES

-\subsection{Complex-symmetric Systems}
+\subsection{Complex-symmetric systems}

 We now consider the case where $\AA \in \symm^{d \times d}$ is complex-symmetric, i.e., $ \AAT = \AA $ but $ \AAH \neq \AA $.
 Least-squares systems involving such matrices arise in many applications such as data fitting \cite{luk2002exponential,ammar1999computation}, viscoelasticity \cite{christensen2012theory,arts1992experimental}, quantum dynamics \cite{bar1997fast,bar1995new}, electromagnetics \cite{arbenz2004jacobi}, and power systems \cite{howle2005iterative}.
-Although MINRES was initially designed for handling least-squared problems involving Hermitian matrices, it has since been extended to systems involving complex-symmetric \cite{choi2013minimal}.
-Here, we extend our lifting procedure for obtaining the pseudo-inverse solution in such settings.
+Although MINRES was initially designed for handling Hermitian systems, it has since been extended to complex-symmetric settings \cite{choi2013minimal}.
+Here, we extend our MN refinement procedure for obtaining the pseudo-inverse solution in such settings.
+We also note that the QMR method of Freund \cite{freund1992conjugate,freund1995software} was designed for solving non-Hermitian systems, but unlike MINRES, it requires $\AA$ to be nonsingular.

-In order to provide clear explanations for the lifting strategy in this case, we first briefly review the construction of the extension of MINRES that is adapted for complex-symmetric systems.
+In order to provide clear explanations for the MN refinement in this case, we first briefly review the construction of the extension of MINRES that is adapted by Choi \cite{choi2013minimal} for complex-symmetric systems.
 For this, we mostly follow the development in the original work of \cite{choi2013minimal} with a few modifications.
+The major difference for complex-symmetric systems is that the usual Lanczos process \cite{paige1975solution} is replaced with the Saunders process \cite{choi2013minimal,saunders1988two} with respect to the Saunders subspace \cite{choi2013minimal,saunders1988two}, which is defined as